20 C

 Oxidative stress has been associated with developing and progressing depression and chronic stress.

-Stable blood sugar levels can promote stable moods and prevent energy crashes that can exacerbate stress and mood swings.
+Maintaining stable blood sugar levels can help keep your mood steady and prevent energy crashes that worsen stress and mood swings.

-A healthcare provider or mental health professional can provide appropriate support, evaluation, and treatment options tailored to your individual needs.
+A healthcare provider or mental health professional can offer personalized support and treatment options to address your unique needs.

 5. Salmon